steve-anus/Wux-Installer/README.md

 ## Credits

-A big thanks goes out to [brienj](https://github.com/xhp-creations) for creating the original rpx port of WUP Installer GX2, [Gary](https://github.com/GaryOderNichts) for making the Wii U controller mod version, [Yardape8000](https://github.com/Yardape8000) for creating the wup installer y mod which WUP Installer GX2 was based on, [His repo](https://github.com/Yardape8000/wupinstaller), [dimok](https://github.com/dimok789) who created the original apps HBL and Loadiine which use the same base, as well as the original wupinstaller, [Maschell](https://github.com/Maschell) for creating the Aroma environment and jnuslib.
+A big thanks goes out to [brienj](https://github.com/xhp-creations) for creating the original rpx port of WUP Installer GX2, [Gary](https://github.com/GaryOderNichts) for making the Wii U controller mod version, [Yardape8000](https://github.com/Yardape8000) for creating the [wup installer y mod](https://github.com/Yardape8000/wupinstaller) which WUP Installer GX2 was based on, [dimok](https://github.com/dimok789) who created the original apps HBL and Loadiine which use the same base, as well as the original wupinstaller, [Maschell](https://github.com/Maschell) for creating the Aroma environment and jnuslib.

 Also thanks to [Fangal-airbag](https://github.com/Fangal-airbag) for the .wuhb port.